margaux-works/movie_api/README.md

 The **myFlix API** is a RESTful web service that provides access to a comprehensive database of movies, directors, and genres.
 It also includes user management features, allowing for user registration, profile updates, and management of favorite movies.

+This API is used as the backend for the [myFlix-React](https://github.com/margaux-works/myFlix-React) and [myFlix-Angular](https://github.com/margaux-works/myFlix-Angular) front-end applications.
+These repositories provide user interfaces for interacting with the movie database.

 ## Features

 - Movie Information